Home » Vintage Guides » Blue Willow China Collecting Guide [History & Values]

 Trade between Europe and China opened up in the 16th century through the efforts of explorers like Marco Polo.
 The English in particular fell in love with the beautiful Chinese blue and white porcelain, which they imported by the ton.

 English potters struggled for years to develop pottery with the same look and feel in an effort to produce it at a lower cost.
-When they finally did in the 18th century, much of the early hand painted decoration mimicked Asian designs.
+When they finally did in the 18th century, much of that early hand painted decoration mimicked Asian designs.

 The Blue Willow Story